Dr F. Cerchiaro (Francesco)

 Assistant professor - Radboud Social Cultural Research

-I am an Assistant Professor in the Gender and Diversity Department at Radboud University, Nijmegen, The Netherlands, and a Visiting Fellow at the Centre for Sociological Research (CeSO) at KU Leuven in Belgium.
+Francesco Cerchiaro is an Assistant Professor in the Department of Gender and Diversity at Radboud University, Nijmegen (The Netherlands), and a Visiting Fellow at the Centre for Sociological Research (CeSO), KU Leuven (Belgium).

-More broadly, my work explores how people make meaning of their lives at the intersection of family, migration, and religion.
-I have examined how Christian-Muslim families navigate cultural diversity, how masculinity and migrant fatherhood evolve in transnational contexts, and how emotions shape experiences of migration and belonging.
-A second strand of my research investigates the "romantic turn" and its cultural implications, analyzing how religious symbols and cultural practices are re-signified, from the study of pagan/religious rogations in Italy to the online popularization of off-grid living.
+More broadly, his work explores how people make meaning of their lives at the intersection of family, migration, religion, and emotion.
+He has examined how mixed families navigate cultural diversity, how masculinity and migrant fatherhood evolve in transnational contexts, and how emotions shape experiences of belonging.

-My work is rooted in qualitative methods, particularly life stories and ethnography, and has been published in leading journals in the fields of sociology of religion, migration, gender, and sociological theory.
+Rooted in qualitative methods, particularly life stories and ethnography, his work has been published in leading journals on religion, migration, gender, and sociological theory, contributing to debates on mixedness, masculinity, and the symbolic dimensions of sociological theory.